downtownadambrown/kinectic/README.md

 - **Font Awesome & Iconify**
-	- I had initially not planned to use [Iconify](https://iconify.design/) but during the mockup stage I have used Iconify for it and for some icons during implementation.
-In addition, [Font Awesome](https://fontawesome.com/) was also used for most of the icons.
+	- [Font Awesome](https://fontawesome.com/) was used for all icons.

 - **Canva**

-	- I have used canva to design some iterations of the logo which you can view them [here](https://www.canva.com/design/DAEJMth8LoU/S4D2xtRz3mKmKW6sMpT09A/view?utm_content=DAEJMth8LoU&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton).
+	- I have used canva to design some iterations of the logo which you can view them [here](https://www.canva.com/design/DAES7tZQo7A/t9gMvx49dTM8Y4uy7A030Q/view?utm_content=DAES7tZQo7A&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

 - **StackEdit**